-As part of the City's goal to strengthen neighborhood connections, the Neighbors Connected Program is issuing monthly neighborhood challenges through September.
+As part of the City's mission to foster connected, resilient neighborhoods, the Neighbors Connected Program is issuing monthly neighborhood challenges through September 2019.
 Submissions for the Neighborhood Challenges will be accepted all summer long.
 See below for additional details.

-2. Get together with your neighbors and fill out the Talent Bank
+2. Get together with your neighbors and fill out your talent banks.

 3. Email the following to firstname.lastname@example.org:

 - The answers to these questions

 - How many households filled out a talent bank?